 Credit Unions will typically offer more flexibility in applying for a mortgage loan.
 A credit union is interested in finding the best option that works for the member.
 If you are currently a member of a credit union you may be pre-approved for a mortgage.

 First- time buyers might also be eligible for some programs to help you get into a starter home with some incentives such as a lower down payment, no down payment, and grant money.
 Additionally, credit unions offer a wide variety of mortgage product lines including 10, 20, 30 year fixed or adjustable mortgages and lines of credit that fit what you need.

 Keeping the Loan at the Credit Union

 Credit Unions are more likely to hold onto the mortgages they originate, rather than selling them like many banks do.
 The bonus to keeping the mortgage at the credit union is your interest rates or terms won’t change.
-Click here for more information about why a bank might sell your mortgage.

 Lower Rates and Fewer Fees